Eolu/ipipe/README.md

 pprintln!("my_pipe", "This text will be sent over the pipe!");
 ```

-Lower level & more complete APIs to the static pipes are also planned for a future release.
+Lower level as well as more complete/intuitive APIs to the static pipes are also planned for a future release.

 # Development Notes

 This project is very bare-bones in its current state, a proof-of-concept with some degree of practical usability at best.
 At this point, developers willing to contribute and improve would be very-much appreciated.
-Here are some long-term goals for this project:

-- High-level interfaces for named pipes that are as simple, easy, and idiomatic to use as Rust's print/println/stdout/stdin.
-These should be totally platform-agnostic, so it needs to support the lowest-common-denominator list of features at most.
-This level of interface should trivialize serial IPC!
-- Mid-level interfaces for named pipes that give generally platform-agnostic features, but possibly useful platform-specific interfaces as well (which should be separated into specific modules by OS as to ease conditional compilation in cases where these might be used).
-- Possibly low-level interfaces, remove reliance on crates like nix and windows_named_pipe.
-- Better documentation & testing
-- Efficiency improvements.
-Make it shine.
+As Windows named pipes work substantially different than Unix named pipes, there are likely unintuitive "features" of this crate in its current state when traveling from one platform to another.
+Sniping those is top priority.